libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 9/2 Added Video Processing to the Llama 2 file scrape tool.
 Videos will be converted to text, summarized, then uploaded to the Database for Q/A.
 (Note: To get Whisper working with cuda, you may need to run the commands: **.\venv\Scripts\activate**  **pip uninstall torch torchaudio**    **pip install torch torchvision torchaudio -f https://download.pytorch.org/whl/cu118/torch_stable.html**

-• 9/1 Added Voice Cloning with coqui TTS.
-Place the recording of the voice you want cloned in the folder ./cloning and change the name to "audio.wav"

-• 8/30 Added Experimental Dataset generator, available when using the Manual or Training Mode.
-Datasets are output to ./logs/Datasets

 ------

 ### What is Aetherius?

-Aetherius is a locally operated AI Assistant, designed to grant you ultimate control.
+Aetherius is a locally operated AI Assistant/Multi-Agent Framework, designed to grant you ultimate control.
 No external force can alter it without your consent, ensuring your privacy.

-Say goodbye to limitations imposed by others and take charge of your digital interactions.
+Aetherius was born from my obsession with AI and my philosophical contemplations on the balance between free will and determinism.
+While I do believe that free will is an inherent attribute of all individuals, I do not believe that the average person has spent the time to individuate or learn how to serve their "true self".
+Consequently, they become susceptible to external influences and can be easily swayed.
+Often, decisions perceived as self-directed are inadvertently shaped by external stimuli or past information.
+Building on this perspective, I posit that a representation of the human cognitive process can be constructed through the meticulous extraction and synthesis of diverse memory modalities.
+While such a system might not achieve "consciousness" in the traditional sense, I believe it can emulate human cognitive performance to a significant degree.
+Once sufficient memories have been extracted, my hope is to be able to create an  Artificial "Atman" or "True Self"  that can be used as a control method for Autonomous operation and as a way to orchestrate smaller, less complex agents.

+Aetherius is an ongoing research project, expect there to be bugs and for things to constantly change.

 ------